-Ulm University offers about 70 study programmes, including 12 Master programmes taught entirely in English.
+Ulm University offers about 70 study programmes, including 13 Master programmes taught entirely in English.
 And even our German-taught programmes offer select courses in English.
-Erasmus+ students are expected to take the majority of their courses from programmes in that department in which the Erasmus+ agreement between Ulm and their home institution is made.
+Erasmus+ students are expected to take the majority of their courses from programmes in that department in which the Erasmus+ agreement between Ulm and their home institution was reached.

-- In addition, students may choose courses offered by the Language Center or the Humboldt Center for Philosophy and Humanities.
+- In addition, students may choose courses offered by the Language Center or the Humboldt Centre for Philosophy and Humanities.

-- It is even possible to choose courses from both, Bachelor and Master programs, as long as the student meets the requirement for Master level courses.
+- It is even possible to choose courses from both, Bachelor and Master programmes, as long as the student meets the requirement for Master-level courses.

 Do I have to speak German?